sapienphp/sapien/docs/response/sending.md

 - **a non-string callable**, then `sendContent()` will invoke it.
 Further, `sendContent()` will echo the return value (if any) from that invocation.
-This means the callable object may emit output itself, or it may return a string for `sendContent()` to echo, or do both.
+This means the callable may emit output itself, or it may return a string for `sendContent()` to echo, or do both.

 - **an iterable**, then `sendContent()` will `foreach()` through it, and echo each value.